whiteside-daniel/zohocrm-mcpserver/README.md

 2. **Create Zoho OAuth ID and Secret**
    - Go to [Zoho Developer Console](https://api-console.zoho.com/)
-   - Create a new "Self Client" application
+   - Create a new "Server Application"
    - Set redirect URI to: `http://localhost:3000/authRedirect`
    - Note down your `Client ID` and `Client Secret`